-If your application is approved, your first Social Security benefit will be paid for the sixth full month after the date we find that your disability began.
+Generally, if your application for Social Security Disability Insurance (SSDI) is approved, you must wait five months before you can receive your first SSDI benefit payment.
+This means you would receive your first payment in the sixth full month after the date we find that your disability began.

-For example, if your disability began on June 15, 2018, your first benefit would be paid for the month of December 2018, the sixth full month of disability.
+Example: Your disability began on June 15, 2020 and you applied on July 1, 2020.
+Your first benefit would be paid for the month of December 2020, the sixth full month of disability.

-Social Security benefits are paid in the month following the month for which they're due.
-This means that the benefit due for December would be paid to you in January 2019, and so on.
+We pay SSDI benefits in the month following the month for which they are due.
+This means that the benefit due for December 2020 would be paid to you in January 2021, and so on.

 How Much You Will Receive

-The amount of your monthly disability benefit is based on your lifetime average earnings covered by Social Security.
+The amount of your monthly SSDI benefit is based on your lifetime average earnings covered by Social Security.

 Other Payments May Affect Your Disability Benefits

-If you receive certain other government benefits, such as workers' compensation, public disability benefits, or pensions based on work not covered by Social Security (for example, some government or foreign employment), the Social Security benefits payable to you and your family may be reduced.
+If you receive certain other government benefits, such as workers' compensation, public disability benefits, or pensions based on work not covered by Social Security (e.g., some government or foreign employment), the Social Security benefits payable to you and your family may be reduced.

 - How Workers' Compensation And Other Disability Payments May Affect Your Benefit;